How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Anping Fort

-Marvel in ancient Chinese architecture and traditions at Taiwan Confucian Temple
+Marvel in ancient Chinese architecture and traditions at the Tainan Confucius Temple

 There’s no shortage of temples in Tainan.
-If you have to visit just one, Taiwan Confucian Temple is it.
-As the name implies, Taiwan Confucian Temple in Tainan is one of the most important centres of Confucian worship in Taiwan.
+If you have to visit just one, we think it should be the Tainan Confucius Temple, the oldest Confucian temple in the country and one of Taiwan’s most important centers of Confucian worship.

 Tainan Confucius Temple